In the third term, students do their final project and write a dissertation. We run three different types of projects in

-- If an industry partner proposed a project, we analyse this project (does it meet our standards), pair the industry partner up with one academic, and then put it into a database.
+- If an industry partner proposes a project, we analyse this project (does it meet our standards?), pair the industry partner up with one academic, and then put it into a database.
 Industry projects thus always have one designated academic supervisor.

-- Students can also propose projects themselves, too.
+- Students can propose projects themselves as well.
 In this case, we again show them around to the other academics.
-If the project meets our standards, then an academic who is interested in the student’s proposal puts the project into the database and serves as superviser for this project.
+If the project meets our standards, then an academic who is interested in the student’s proposal puts the project into the database and serves as supervisor for this project.

-- Students select up to projects from the database with their preferences (unless they have proposed something themselves, then the preference should be clear).
+- Students sign up for projects from the database with their preferences (if they have proposed something themselves, then the preference should be clear).

 - We pair up academic supervisors and students – trying to meet the students’ preferences.